 I had always feared being alone.
-I thought of bills I couldn’t pay.
+What if there were bills I couldn’t pay?
 I imagined toilets I wouldn’t know how to fix and car maintenance I alone was responsible for.

 But I couldn’t see beyond that at the time.

 Would I regret it?
-Would I fail?
+Or fail?
 Would I ever thrive alone?

 Would I be lonely?